Snechavan/PowerBi-Project2/README.md

 ## Technologies Used

-- **SQL:* For data extraction and manipulatio
+- **SQL:* For data extraction and manipulation
-- **Power BI:* For data visualization and dashboard creatio
+- **Power BI:* For data visualization and dashboard creation

 ## Installation and Usage